Addon Provider API

 The manifest is simply a JSON file with the following structure:

-: Name of the addon, it will be display like this in the addon
+• name: Name of the addon, it will be display like this in the addon list https://scalingo.com/addons or in the dashboard.

-: We will use these credentials in our requests
+• username and password: We will use these credentials in our requests using HTTP Basic Auth, to authenticate ourselves.

-will build a token which will be send to authenticate their request.
+• sso_salt: When a user wants to access the dashboard of its addon, we will build a token which will be send to authenticate their request.
+Finally a request is done to the production.sso_url URL:

-Example: https://dashboard.myaddon.com/sso?id=<addon_id>×tamp=<timestamp>&token=<token>
+Example: https://dashboard.myaddon.com/sso?id=<addon_id>&timestamp=<timestamp>&token=<token>

 token = Digest::SHA1.hexdigest "#{addon_id}:#{sso_salt}:#{timestamp}"